-University Housing has worked with the Department of Theatre to create a Theatre Special Housing Interest Program (SHIP) area in Nickerson Hall designed for students interested in or majoring in theatre.
-This SHIP provides close proximity to the department's Black Box Theatre, also located in Nickerson, convenient class space, a lounge to rehearse lines, blocking, etc., and access to conveniently located dining facilities.
+University Housing has worked with the Department of Theatre and Dance to create a Theatre Special Housing Interest Program (SHIP) area in Nickerson Hall designed for students interested in or majoring in theatre.
+This SHIP provides close proximity to the department's Black Box Theatre.
+In 2011, the department added a fully equipped dance studio.

 UCM's theatre faculty members possess an impressive range of academic and professional preparation.
 All faculty members hold terminal degrees in their areas of specialization.
 They teach and supervise courses in performance, design and technology, history, theory, and criticism.
 Active research, consultation, seminar and workshop participation, and involvement in professional organizations keep the faculty current with the theatre arts.
-Students are assigned to department faculty members who personally assist in the planning of their programs.

 Theatre students at UCM have the opportunity to work in a professional summer repertory company that performs on campus and also tours with a children's show throughout west-central Missouri.
-Providing summer theatre entertainment since 1981, Central Missouri Repertory offers students professional experience working with artists from outside the Department of Theatre.
+Providing summer theatre entertainment since 1981, Central Missouri Repertory offers students professional experience working with artists from outside the Department of Theatre and Dance.
 Auditions and interviews are held during the spring semester for paid, unpaid and university-credit positions.

-The Department of Theatre offers several scholarships and awards to both incoming freshman and transfer students as well as returning students.
-Department of Theatre scholarships include Theatre Achievement Awards, and Theatre Ambassador, Highlander, Kuhn, See, New Theatre Guild, Muller, Devenny, Pearce, Ulrich, and Bergman Scholarships.
-In the Department of Theatre, students can both work and learn through student employment opportunities in the scenic and costume shops.
+The Department of Theatre and Dance offers several scholarships and awards to both incoming freshman and transfer students as well as returning students.
+Department of Theatre and Dance scholarships include Theatre Achievement Awards, and Theatre Ambassador, Highlander, Kuhn, See, New Theatre Guild, Muller, Devenny, Pearce, Ulrich, Schwartz, and Bergman Scholarships.
+In the Department of Theatre and Dance, students can both work and learn through student employment opportunities in the scenic and costume shops.

-For more information write to the Department of Theatre, Martin Building 113, UCM, Warrensburg, MO 64093; call 660-543-4020; or visit the department's web pages at www.ucmo.edu/theatre/.
+For more information write to the Department of Theatre and Dance, Martin Building 113, UCM, Warrensburg, MO 64093; call 660-543-4020; or visit the department's web pages at www.ucmo.edu/ theatre.